 Milan.
 Visit the Renaissance church of Sta.
 Maria delle Grazie, in whose refectory is Leonardo’s Last Supper.
 Then the Castello Sforzesco, the vast fortified palace of Leonardo’s ducal patrons, which has room decorations attributed to him and houses a wonderful variety of works of art and artefacts including Michelangelo’s Rondanini Pietà.
 Free afternoon in Milan.

-Castiglione Olona.
-The last morning is spent in the tiny hill town of Castiglione Olona with wonderful frescoes by Masolino in the Collegiata.
+Bergamo.
+The last morning is spent in Bergamo at the Accademia Carrara, which houses paintings dating from the 15th to the 19th century.
 Fly from Milan, arriving London Heathrow at c.
 4.45pm.

-£2,890.
-This includes: flights (Euro Traveller) with British Airways (Airbus A320); travel by private coach for airport transfers and excursions; hotel accommodation; breakfasts, 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
-Single supplement £380 (double room for single occupancy).
-Price without flights £2,580.
+Flights (Euro Traveller) with British Airways (Airbus A320); travel by private coach for airport transfers and excursions; hotel accommodation; breakfasts, 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Between 10 and 22 participants.